 Interested people aged between 17 and 30 can contact an EVS-accredited sending organisation in Switzerland.
 After clarifying interests and options, the latter arrange suitable EVS places within the framework of EVS.
 Movetia does not arrange any EVS places.

-Please see the qualitative funding criteria here.
+Please see the qualitative funding criteria on the page submit an application.

 For the detailed list and explanation of the contributions, please see the Overview of Grants.